elm-land/elm-land/docs/guide/working-with-js.md

 Instead of exposing the generic `SendMessageToJavaScript` value from this module, we define specific functions like `openWindowDialog` to make it easy for our code to perform side effects.

-Otherwise, they might make typos with the `tag` field or get confused when encoding the JSON.
+Otherwise, we might make typos with the `tag` field or get confused when encoding the JSON.
 Our `openWindowDialog` defines a nicer API for the rest of our code, so we expose that instead:

 ```elm {3,8-13}
 port module Effect exposing